 The additional frequencies produced depend on the characteristics of the instrument.
-In the case of the guitar the strings play a role e.g. the mass of the string and vibrating length e.g. where you fret the string.
+In the case of the guitar, the strings play a role e.g. the mass of the string and vibrating length e.g. where you fret the string.

 The fundamental is the lowest of the frequencies produced and defines the pitch of the note.
 The additional frequencies produced are called ‘overtones‘ and they are what gives an instrument its timbre.
-This is why a guitar, despite playing the same note sounds different to a violin for example.
+This is why a guitar, despite playing the same note sounds different from a violin for example.

 The tuner has to separate the additional overtones to accurately detect pitch.
 Notes of lower frequency are typically more difficult to extract the fundamental from, as the lower the note the less separation between frequencies.

 The fundamental is extracted using a type of filtering based on an algorithm that understands the relationship between the fundamental and the overtones produced.
-For example the harmonic series are overtones that are an integer of the fundamental.
+For example, the harmonic series are overtones that are an integer of the fundamental.

 The strobe tuner (which we’ll discuss below) uses a spectrum analyzer for this purpose.

-Lastly the pitch detected is analyzed and converted to a value.
+Lastly, the pitch detected is analyzed and converted to a value.

 This number is then used to display the pitch of the note compared to the pitch of the note if it were in tune, by utilizing a digital display or a physical needle.

-Needle displays show the note as being in tune when the needle is at a 90 degree angle.
-Digital displays often show a graphical representation of a needle and may show additional information including the note letter, how many cents the note is out of tune and other information including battery life.
+Needle displays show the note as being in tune when the needle is at a 90-degree angle.
+Digital displays often show a graphical representation of a needle and may show additional information including the note letter, how many cents the note is out of tune, and other information including battery life.

 Now that we know how tuners work, let’s learn more about the different types of tuners.